 Black History Month – an international annual month, celebrating, recognising and valuing the inspirational individuals and events from within the Black community.
 During Black History Month, we remember and celebrate the important people from the past and also who contribute to and help our society today.
 First celebrated in the UK in 1987, Black History Month in the UK is marked annually during the month of October and in the USA and Canada during the month of February, with important reference to the black society.
 Black History Month UK went from receiving a kind-hearted response to being a national celebration to BHM UK individuals, shaping history as it stands today.
+Black History Month 2021 is being celebrated with a national theme of ‘Proud To Be’.

-Latest articles and a FREE course on Black History
+'Proud to be' - Articles and a FREE course on Black History

 Dr Anita Naoko Pilgrim explores the life of W.E.B.
 Du Bois and explains why his ground-breaking work on African American lives deserves attention today.Read now ❯W.E.B.
 Du Bois – A Man for All Times